fgebhart/smart_alarm/README.md

 # Instructions - Wiki

+ :warning: :warning: **THIS PROJECT IS STILL IN DEVELOPMENT AND MIGHT NOW RUN AS EXPECTED IN FIRST PLACE**  :warning: :warning:

 If you want to build and code your own _smart_alarm_ please visit the **[Smala Wiki](https://github.com/fgebhart/smart_alarm/wiki)**

 Or if you just want to dive into the code, simply clone this repository to your computer / Raspberry Pi Zero: